This is one of the best times to be into fitness.

 But it was the technology Apple brought to the game that put smartwatches on the map.

 This series 4 carries on the legacy Apple has of providing really high-quality technology in a sleek and stylish case.

-The case of this watch is made of aluminum, which gives it a whole lot of durability, which is really important for a watch that’s gonna be used around heavy equipment.
+The case of this Apple watch is made of aluminum, which gives it a whole lot of durability.
+This feature is really important for a watch that’s gonna be used around heavy equipment.

 It also comes with a silicone sports band that perfectly matches the black aluminum case while also being very comfortable and almost unnoticeable during a workout.

 When it comes to function, this watch also packs a punch.

 A wrist-based heart rate tracking that monitors your vitals 24/7, gives you a very clear picture of your fitness and what areas you have to work on.

 The watch also has unparalleled connectivity, especially with iOS devices that allow you to fully customize the watch to suit your workout needs.